ragnorc/memories/README.md

 # Memories

-Create  and share memories and trips with photos, text, maps and music.
-Add collaborators and granularly define who can see you memories.
+Create  and share memories and trips with photos, texts, maps and music.
+Add collaborators and granularly define who can see your memories.

 <p>
   <img width="350" src="./screenshots/1.png"  />